Assessment certificate categories

 To ensure the robustness and integrity of the self-assessment process, you—as holder of a self-assessed assessment certificate—may be subject to NICNAS audits, since you are responsible for the content of the self-assessment report.

-Under the Act, you must keep records to support statements made in, or in connection with, the certificate application, for five years from the date the certificate is issued.
-You must also submit a report to the NICNAS Director at the end of each registration year, stating:
+Under the Act, you must keep records to support statements made in, or in connection with, the certificate application, for 5 years from the date the certificate is issued.

 Reduced fee options